 Sleep Boosts the Immune System

 Sleep is known to be an effective immune-system booster.
-Have you noticed that on days when you lack some sleep that you feel mild headaches?
+Have you noticed that on days when you lack some sleep, you feel mild headaches?
 Sometimes it even feels like you’re going to have flu.

 Sleep Helps in Regeneration and Healing